What is the difference between Spiider Plus DCCD Controller and Spiider DCCD Controllers?

 How can I find my TPS signal?
 I’m having trouble locating it..

 We have provided some generic circuit diagrams for drive by wire and cable throttle cars to give you some help to find your TPS.
-Due to the nature of swapped cars and the various combinations of wiring sometimes it is difficult to find without the help of your swap mechanic and more information from a servive manual.
-If you contactus we will make every effort to help you.
+Due to the nature of swapped cars and the various combinations of wiring sometimes it is difficult to find without the help of your swap mechanic and more information from a service manual.
+If you contact us we will make every effort to help you.

 Where can I obtain “switched power” in my car?